Technique 2.1: Use A Simple Template

 Any situation or issue can be broken down into the following categories:

-Metadata—attributes or information about the article.
-For example the article's visibility, confidence, governance, date created, reuse count, modification history, and the date last modified.
+- Metadata—attributes or information about the article.
+For example the article's audience, confidence, governance, date created, reuse count, modification history, and the date last modified.

 By capturing the information in this structure at the start of a request, we are creating as we go.
 This is also the information we should be using to search the knowledge base for known articles.
 We reduce issue resolution time and ensure that new KCS articles build on and integrate with existing knowledge.

 Ideally, as we work on the issue, we are capturing information in the correct area of the KCS article.
 This should replace the way we take notes today (on paper or electronically).
 Most of us capture key points while we are talking to the requestor, especially if we have a sense that this is a new issue.
 We want to take notes in a Work in Progress article for a few reasons.
 First, if an article about this issue doesn't exist we are creating it as part of the process.
 Second, we are capturing our notes in a readable, standard structure.
 And third, if someone else is working on the same or similar issue they are likely to find the Work in Progress (WIP) article; we can avoid redundant work and collaborate on solving the issue.